-Also in 2022, the Company enhanced its IT governance through the development of a cyber risk appetite policy.
-This complements the Company's IT Acceptable Use Policy, with all of the Company's employees trained on the policy's requirements.
+With respect to security measures, the Company enhanced its IT governance through the development of a cyber risk appetite policy in 2022.
+This enhancement complemented the Company's IT Acceptable Use Policy, with all of the Company's employees trained on the policy's requirements.
+To further modernize its IT and cyber security, the Company implemented the following improvement initiatives in 2023: